MithrilJS/mithril.js/docs/releasing.md

 ## Changelog

-There are two changelogs in the mithril project
+There are two changelogs in the Mithril.js project

 - `docs/changelog.md` a hand written curated reflection of changes to the codebase
 - `docs/release.md` an automatically prepended log of changes, managed by pr-release